ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - Load libraries
   - We set hardware (write) watchpoints on the `_dl_load_lock` and `_dl_load_write_lock` data, then load two libraries to check how often and where in the code these locks are acquired
   - See the [GDB log](load-library/gdb-log.html)
-- Loading a library from a library constructor (recursive loading)
+- Loading a library from a global constructor (recursive loading)
   - Windows: ✔️
   - Linux: ✔️
-- Lazy/delay loading of a library import from a library constructor
+- Lazy/delay loading of a library import from a global constructor
   - Windows: ✘ (deadlock)
     - Lazy loading may fail (*even within the same thread*), but lazy linking works
     - This hurdle came up in ["Perfect DLL Hijacking"](https://elliotonsecurity.com/perfect-dll-hijacking); look for the default delay load helper function: [`__delayLoadHelper2`](https://learn.microsoft.com/en-us/cpp/build/reference/understanding-the-helper-function#calling-conventions-parameters-and-return-type) in the deadlocked call stack